He is before all things, and in him all things hold together. And he is the head of the body, the church. Colossians 1:17-18a NIV

 There is only one kind of people in the church-

-The early church was scandalously diverse.
+The early church was insanely diverse.
 The rich socialized freely with the poor.
 The old and the young were equally valued (1st Timothy 4:12, 1st Timothy 5:1-2).
 Slaves were sometimes the spiritual leaders of their masters and women and men worshiped together with individuals of all races (Colossians 3:11, Galatians 3:27-29).
 A healthy church has a mixture of age groups, races and people from all sorts socio-economic circumstances.
-If a church is mostly millennials or mostly old people or mostly white people or mostly rich people, something is probably not right.
+If a church is mostly millennials or mostly old people or mostly white people, or mostly black people or mostly rich people, something is probably not right.

 There is no replication-